roniemartinez/dude/README.md

     return {"<key>": "<value-extracted-from-element>"}
 ```

-The included [examples/flat.py](examples/flat.py) code was written to scrape Google Search results ("q=dude").
-You can run the example in your terminal using the command `python examples/flat.py`.
+Check out the example in [examples/flat.py](examples/flat.py) and run it on your terminal using the command `python examples/flat.py`.

 ### Advanced Usage